We are now looking for volunteers to help us deliver 14 fantastic events this summer: Interested? Just apply here

 What happened so far?

-However, 2016 promises to be even more exciting, with 13 events in the UK and our first Australian event in Brisbane.
+However, 2016 is even more exciting, with 13 events in the UK and our first Australian event in Brisbane.
 This year, we are particularly proud to feature our initiative in 5 new cities around the UK, namely Milton Keynes, Hull, Cambridge, Oxford, Reading and Cardiff.
 For more information on our upcoming events, just have a look here.
+Soapbox Science was also delighted to be awarded a Silver Medal, from the Zoological Society of London (ZSL) on 22 June 2016.

 Who are we?